natarajan-chidambaram/RABBIT/README.md

 ```
 Create a virtual environment in the folder where you want to place your files:
 ```
-virtualenv <name>
+virtualenv <envname>
 ```
 Start using the environment by:
 ```
-source <name>/bin/activate
+source <envname>/bin/activate
 ```
-After running this command your command line prompt will change to `(<name>) ...` and now you can install RABBIT with the pip command.
+After running this command your command line prompt will change to `(<envname>) ...` and now you can install RABBIT with the pip command.
 When you are finished running the tool, you can quit the environment by:
 ```
 deactivate